0ldriku/CAF-Annotator/README.md

     - Lexical density: The proportion of content words to the total words produced.

 - Accuracy
     - I have no idea how to auto detect the accuracy.
-The user can only manually annotate the accuracy and dysfluency.
+The user can only manually annotate the accuracy now.

 ## The CPU usage in the transcription step